Princess Maria Amélia of Brazil: Birth

 Maria Amélia was born on 1 December 1831 in Paris and christened Maria Amélia Augusta Eugênia Josefina Luísa Teodolinda Elói Francisco Xavier de Paula Gabriela Rafaela Gonzaga.
-She was the only daughter of Dom Pedro, the Duke of Braganza, and his second wife Amélie of Leuchtenberg.
+She was the only daughter of Dom Pedro, Duke of Braganza, and his second wife Amélie of Leuchtenberg.
 Through her father, Maria Amélia was a member of the Brazilian branch of the House of Braganza (Portuguese: Bragança), and was referred to by the honorific Dona (Lady) from birth.
 She was the granddaughter of the Portuguese King João VI.
-Maria Amélia's mother was the daughter of Eugène de Beauharnais, Duke of Leuchtenberg and the stepson of Emperor Napoleon Bonaparte of France.
+Maria Amélia's mother was the daughter of Eugène de Beauharnais, Duke of Leuchtenberg.
+Eugène's stepfather was Napoleon Bonaparte, Emperor of France.
 Eugène was married to Princess Augusta, eldest daughter of King Maximilian I of Bavaria.

 Pedro had formerly been the first Emperor of Brazil, as Pedro I, and also King of Portugal, as Pedro IV.
 He was succeeded on the Portuguese throne by his eldest daughter, Maria II, Maria Amélia's elder half-sister.
-The young Queen was the child of Pedro's first marriage to Archduchess Maria Leopoldina of Austria.
+The young Queen was the child of Pedro's first marriage to Maria Leopoldina of Austria.
 In 1828, Maria II's crown was usurped by Dom Miguel I, Pedro's younger brother.
 Eager to restore his daughter to her throne, Pedro abdicated the Brazilian crown in April 1831 and departed for Europe with Amélie, who was pregnant with Maria Amélia.

 To acknowledge Maria Amélia's rights as a Brazilian princess, Pedro invited several guests to observe her birth, including the Brazilian diplomatic envoy to France.
-The newborn's godparents were the French King Louis Philippe I and his consort Maria Amalia of Naples and Sicily, after whom she was named.
+The newborn's godparents were King Louis Philippe I of France and his consort Maria Amalia of Naples and Sicily, after whom she was named.
 Pedro sent a letter to his children who had remained in Brazil—including his son, child-emperor Dom Pedro II—with the message: "Divine Providence wanted to lessen the sorrow that my paternal heart feels in the separation from Y.I.M.
 [Your Imperial Majesty], giving me one more Daughter, and to Y.I.M., one more sister and subject".